Torrey C. Brown Rail Trail

 After acquiring the rail corridor, the Maryland Department of Natural Resources opened the first 7.2-mile segment from Cockeysville to Monkton in 1984 as part of the Gunpowder Falls State Park.
 Originally named the Northern Central Rail Trail (NCR Rail Trail), the trail was renamed in honor of the agency’s former director, Torrey C. Brown, in 2007.

-Trail users can learn more railroad history at Monkton Station, which dates to 1898 and today serves as a visitor center and museum.
+Trail users can learn more about railroad history at Monkton Station, which dates to 1898 and today serves as a visitor center and museum.
 Food and ice cream sales, as well as bike and inner tube rentals, make Monkton a popular stop about 7.2 miles up the trail from Cockeysville.
 Be sure to park only in designated areas.

 Parking and Trail Access